yokosogithub/GeoGit/doc/manpages/source/clone.rst

 This default configuration is achieved by creating references to the remote branch heads under refs/remotes/origin and by initializing remote.origin.url and remote.origin.fetch configuration variables.

+Shallow and sparse clones can be created with this command as well.
+A shallow clone contains just a subset of the full history, not fetching commits at a distance larger than a given threshold from the branch tip.
+A sparse clone contains only features that pass a given filter, defined in an Ini file.

 OPTIONS
 *******

 -b <name>, --branch <name>		Branch to checkout when clone is finished.

+--depth <depth>  				The depth of the clone.
+This will create a shallow clone of depth ``depth``.
+If ``depth`` is less than 1, a full clone will be performed.

+--filter <file>					Ini file containing the filter to be used to create a sparse clone.

 SEE ALSO
 ********